Ebira people: Pre-colonial and colonial period

 During the conquest of Hausaland by the armies of the religious and political leader Uthman Dan Fodio, the Ebiras came under a state of conflict with Fulani warlords to the north and west.
-In the middle of the nineteenth century, two major communities, Igu (Koton Large) as it was called by Hausa, it means strong land because they fought to conquer them but never succeeded and were not conquered.
+In the middle of the nineteenth century, two major communities, Igu (Koton Karfe) as it was called by Hausa, it means strong land because they fought to conquer them but never succeeded and were not conquered.
 Between 1865 and 1880, they battled, under the leadership of a warlord, Achigidi Okino, with jihadists called Ajinomoh who were from Bida and Ilorin.
 However, the Ebiras were not conquered by the Fulanis, helped in part by the natural defenses of their hilly environment.

 British interest in Ebiraland started with the location of a Royal Niger Company post in Lokoja.
-In 1898, the British annexed Ilorin and Nupeland under the pretext of controlling the free flow of trade, they set up a military post in Kabba west of Ebiraland and the Ebiras soon were a target for annexation.
+In 1898, the British annexed Ilorin and Nupeland under the pretext of controlling the free flow of trade, they set up a military post in Kabba, west of Ebiraland, and the Ebiras soon were a target for annexation.
 In 1903, after much resistance, Ebira territory fell under British control.
 To manage the various autonomous villages, a central figure was appointed by the British to represent Ebiras.
 The first of such figures was Ouda Adidi of Eika, who ruled until 1903, he was succeeded by Omadivi, a favorite of the British.
-Omadivi was a clan head who had earlier fought against Jihadists but supported trade with the British.
+Omadivi was a clan head who had earlier fought against the jihadists but supported trade with the British.
 During his reign, his authority over the other clans was minimal.
 When Omadivi died, Adano was appointed but had a short reign.
-In 1917, a new ruler, Ibrahim was chosen, Ibrahim was also called Attah Ibrahim or Attah of Ebiraland, he was a maternal grandson of Omadivi.
+In 1917, a new ruler, Ibrahim, was chosen.
+Ibrahim was also called Attah Ibrahim or Attah of Ebiraland, he was a maternal grandson of Omadivi.
 It was during his reign that the British colonists introduced indirect rule, a significant political development that increased the authority of Attah.
 Ibrahim used his position as head of the Ebira Native Authority to bring together the autonomous communities under his political leadership, a process that was opposed by some members of those communities.
-He gained the confidence of the British who entrusted territories northwards of Ebiraland such as Lokoja to him.
+He gained the confidence of the British who entrusted territories northwards of Ebiraland, such as Lokoja, to him.
 Ibrahim was a Muslim convert and helped spread Islam in the region.
 However, Ibrahim was exiled in 1954, a consequence of political intrigues.

 The first primary school in the community was located in his palace and many of his children were educated and some ended up holding prominent positions in the regional and federal governments.
 Ibrahim was succeeded by Sani Omolori who held the title of Ohinoyi of Ebiraland.